ljpy/meetups/ORGANIZATION.md

 # Narrate the meetup

 * [ ] Come to Poligon 20 minutes before the start of the meetup.
+* [ ] Open up the Meetup.com event page on the projector so that new people know they are in the right place.
 * [ ] Decide on a provisional date for next meetup.
 * [ ] Ask each speaker for a sentence or two about who they are and what they do.
 Tell them you need this so you can introduce them.
 * [ ] Coordinate with speakers who will go first.